Mach--Zehnder-like interferometry with graphene nanoribbon networks: Methods

 Within the MFH approach, the self-consistent solution of a periodic ZGNR can be obtained by imposing one of the two possible symmetry-broken spin configurations at the edges.
 This is, by fixing the $\uparrow$-spin majority at the lower edge of the ribbon and the $\downarrow$-spin majority at the upper edge, or vice versa.
 While the ground state has zero net magnetic moment $m_z=0$ it displays antiferromagnetic order between unpaired spins at the edges.
 For the device structure shown in \Figref{fig:def-terminals}(a) this implies in principle $2^8/2$ possible boundary conditions for the polarization of the electrode regions.
 However, as shown previously, solutions with magnetic domain walls within the individual GNRs are energetically unfavorable compared to solutions with unaltered edge polarizations along the GNRs \cite{Sanz2022}.
 This reduces the number of low-energy solutions to the 8 possibilities schematically shown in \Figref{fig:def-terminals}(b), with circles and squares representing two different magnetic orderings at a junction.
 As an example, the calculated spin polarization for configuration 1 is superimposed on the structure in \Figref{fig:def-terminals}(a).

 Each spin configuration for the total device also defines the spin configuration of the individual intersections between the ribbons.
 For this reason, to show the different spin configurations we used different symbols to represent them as a combination of four different junctions.
-There are two types of junctions, one that polarizes the outgoing beam, represented by a circle, and one that gives a non-polarized outgoing beam represented by a square \cite{Sanz2022}.
+There are two types of junctions, one that polarizes the outgoing beam, represented by a circle, and one that gives a non-polarized outgoing beam represented by a square, as shown in \cite{Sanz2022} and here in \Secref{sec:results}.
 The filling of the symbols (white and black, and light and dark gray) represent that one is the spin-inverted version of the other.